jamesbak/databox-adls-loader/README.md

 ```bash
 chmod +x *.py *.sh
 ```
+5. Create a service principal & grant 'Storage Blobs Data Owner' role membership
-4. On the on-premise Hadoop cluster, execute the following Bash command to generate a list of copied files with their permissions (depending on the number of files in HDFS, this command may take a long time to run):
+6. On the on-premise Hadoop cluster, execute the following Bash command to generate a list of copied files with their permissions (depending on the number of files in HDFS, this command may take a long time to run):
 ```bash
 sudo -u hdfs ./copy-acls.sh -s /{hdfs_path} > ./filelist.json